When it comes to designing a landscape, you don't want to get stuck in a rut. It's important to keep your designs interesting and appealing.

 The same can be done for bird enthusiasts looking for some birdsongs.
 Choosing shrubs and trees that provide the necessary food and shelter will increase the odds of feathered friends visiting.

 To create other soothing sounds in the backyard, water features are an obvious go-to.
 The variety of designs and styles all produce different noises.
+The sound of water is said to be soothing and many clients love that.

 Try to pull these sensory details into your designs by choosing what best reflects your customer and the space.